acmbpdc/coding-bootcamp/sessions/02-basics-of-python/README.md

 ['shiba inu', 'chow chow', 'boxer']
 ```

-One neat property of lists is unpacking
+One neat property of a `list` is unpacking

 ```python
 >>> student = ['Neha', 19, 2019]	# list packing